another-s347/rusty-p4/Readme.md

 ## TODO
 1. Complete P4Runtime API (read/write table, counter...).
 2. More packet parser.
-3. Multi-App static loader.
+3. Composable App.
-4. Rich-App and app collection for high-level API.
+4. Extended-App and app collection for high-level API.
-5. Logging and error handling.
+5. Logging and error handling and config.
+6. Network-object configuration.
+7. More API.
-6. Maybe more.
+8. Maybe more.

 ## Built With